Vitols999/QMS-WIKI/DocGisItemsTrkElevation.md

 # Track elevation data

-## Manually edit elevation of a track point
+## Manually edit elevation of a trackpoint

 * open the [edit window][TrkEdit] of the track,
 * ensure that track data can be edited (open lock in description part of edit window - if lock is closed, click it!)
 * go to the _Points_ tab,
-* find the track point to be edited,
+* find the trackpoint to be edited,
 * double-click in the elevation column,
 * set the new elevation in the pop-up window.